NATIONAL CBD DAY

 Deborah Norville – 1958

-An Emmy-winning journalist, Norville is best-known for anchoring Inside Edition.
+An Emmy-winning journalist, Norville anchored the TV news show Inside Edition.

 Manjul Bhargava – 1974